 Some companies use the exact same ODMs (original design manufacturers) that the major switch OEMs (original equipment manufacturers) use.
 However, since optical transceivers are the primary business for some third-party transceiver companies, they may understand which ODMs provide the highest quality part for a given data rate or transport protocol.
 It is not inconceivable for some third-party optics companies to provide more reliable components than those offered by the major switch OEM companies.

 The lower costs of third-party optics really cannot be overstated.
 Typically third-party transceivers cost substantially less than name brands.
-Why you pay hundreds of dollars for a device that only cost much less, say dozens dollars from third-party?
+Why you pay hundreds of dollars for a device that only costs much less, say dozens of dollars from third-party?
 In many cases, a full loadout of third-party transceivers can shave so much money off of an upgrade budget to fund entirely new pieces of hardware.
 Or they can put a piece of equipment within range, which wouldn’t have been if name-brand ports had to be purchased.
-There’s no compelling reason to over-pay for the name brand optics.
+There’s no compelling reason to over-pay for the name-brand optics.

 By definition, third-party providers of optical transceivers are not tied to a specific switch or router platform.
 Therefore, their optics will typically interoperate across multiple platforms.
 This means one specific inventoried part number can be used in both an HP switch and a Cisco switch, as an example.
 Thus, this approach effectively reduces sparing inventory as well as the operational headaches associated with maintaining inventories for each switch platform.